The Feminine Mystique

-The Feminine Mystique is a book by Betty Friedan, widely credited with sparking second-wave feminism in the United States.
+The Feminine Mystique is a book by American author Betty Friedan, widely credited with sparking second-wave feminism in the United States.
 First published by W. W. Norton on February 19, 1963, The Feminine Mystique became a bestseller, initially selling over a million copies.
 Friedan used the book to challenge the widely shared belief that "fulfillment as a woman had only one definition for American women after 1949—the housewife-mother."

 In 1957, Friedan was asked to conduct a survey of her former Smith College classmates for their 15th anniversary reunion; the results, in which she found that many of them were unhappy with their lives as housewives, prompted her to begin research for The Feminine Mystique, conducting interviews with other suburban housewives, as well as researching psychology, media, and advertising.
-She originally intended to create an article on the topic, not a book, but no magazine would publish the work.
+The book faced criticism for focusing primarily on the experiences of white, middle-class women and overlooking the perspectives of women of color and working-class women.
+Friedan originally intended to create an article on the topic, not a book, but no magazine would publish the work.

-The phrase "feminine mystique" was coined by Friedan to describe the assumptions that women would be fulfilled from their housework, marriage, sexual lives, and children.
+Friedan coined the phrase "feminine mystique" to describe the assumptions that women would be fulfilled from their housework, marriage, sexual lives, and children.
 The prevailing belief was that women who were truly feminine should not want to work, get an education, or have political opinions.
 Friedan wanted to prove that women were unsatisfied and could not voice their feelings.